cfelton/rhea/docs/source/system/overview.rst

         return regfile_inst, mod_inst, beh_led_assign

-The :py:func:`led_blinker` module demonstrates how to add the created :py:class:`RegisterFile` to the memory-mapped bus and get a myhdl instance that provides the logic to read and write the register file from the bus interface passed to the module.
+The :func:`led_blinker` module demonstrates how to add the created :class:`RegisterFile` to the memory-mapped bus and get a myhdl instance that provides the logic to read and write the register file from the bus interface passed to the module.